KL25725/Weather-Forecast-App/README.md

 The base version included a hardcoded API key, minimal error handling, and an initial Streamlit interface.

 I extended and polished the app by:
-- Securing the API key with `.env` and `python-dotenv`
+- Securing the API key with `.env` locally and Streamlit Secrets for deployment
-- Improved error handling (invalid city, API errors)
+- Improved error handling with clear messages for missing API key, invalid city names, and API errors
-- Requesting weather data in **metric units (°C)** via API parameters instead of manual scaling
+- Requesting weather data in metric units (°C) via API parameters instead of manual scaling
 - Improving the UI (Clearer title, caption, and weather icons)
 - Organizing the repo with `.gitignore`, `.env.example`, `requirements.txt`, and a structured README
+- Deployed the app on Streamlit Cloud, making it available as a live demo